Outwood, Surrey: History

 The earliest known reference to Outwood is in 1542; the Court Roll refers to the restrictions concerning the felling of timber in Outwood, mostly in the parish of Burstow.
 The Victoria County History records Abbot's Hospital, Guildford, still owned land in Outwood in 1911.

 The Baptist Chapel, no longer in use, was built in 1834.
 In 1869, St John the Baptist Church was built in what was the north of Burstow parish.
 This was followed in 1870 by the creation of the ecclesiastical parish of St John the Baptist, taking in parts of Bletchingley, Burstow, Horley, Horne, and Nutfield.

 The local school was opened in 1876 and closed in 1981.
 The building has since been converted into apartments.
 In 1887, Outwood Cricket Club was formed, and is still active.

 Outwood Parish Council was created in 2000.

 Outwood Mill

-The viilage is home to Outwood Mill, a post mill built in 1665, which was once the oldest working post windmill in England.
+The village is home to Outwood Mill, a post mill built in 1665, which was once the oldest working post windmill in England.
 It was damaged in gales in January 2012 and in October 2013.
 The mill and grounds have been closed to the public ever since, with an application for withdrawal of rights of access applied for.
 Plans to restore the mill appear to have faltered.